The Tuft-legged Orbweaver has hairy legs that help keep everything in place when the spider builds and inspects its delicate, lacy web.

 The fine, mesh web of the Tuft-legged Orbweaver is a bit different than that created by other orbweavers.
 Its tighter lace construction has fewer gaps in it, allowing smaller insects to get ensnared just as easily as large ones.
 Webs are built vertically, but they have a slight incline.
 The long, spiky hairs on the legs of the spider help it navigate the web without ruining the fine lines.

-Tuft-Legged Orb Weavers can commonly be found in forest undergrowth and shrubs as well as in tall grasses in fields or meadows.
-Some position themselves in backyard gardens where pollinating insects can become a plentiful food source.
+A Tuft-legged Orbweaver is mottled brown and blends in easily with leaf litter and wood.
+It can commonly be found in forest undergrowth and shrubs as well as in tall grasses, fields, or meadows.
+Some spiders position themselves in backyard gardens where pollinating insects become a plentiful food source.

 Scientific Name: Mangora placida

 Size (Adult; Length): 5mm to 7mm (0.20in to 0.27in)